 Southern Copper (SCCO) Stock Sinks As Market Gains: What You Should Know

-Southern Copper will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $1, up 1.01% from the prior-year quarter.
+Wall Street will be looking for positivity from Southern Copper as it approaches its next earnings report date.
+The company is expected to report EPS of $0.97, down 2.02% from the prior-year quarter.

-Any recent changes to analyst estimates for Southern Copper should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Southern Copper.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Southern Copper currently has a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate has moved 4.39% higher within the past month.
+Southern Copper is currently sporting a Zacks Rank of #2 (Buy).

-Investors should also note Southern Copper's current valuation metrics, including its Forward P/E ratio of 19.17.
-For comparison, its industry has an average Forward P/E of 11.73, which means Southern Copper is trading at a premium to the group.
+In terms of valuation, Southern Copper is currently trading at a Forward P/E ratio of 18.5.
+This valuation marks a premium compared to its industry's average Forward P/E of 10.68.

-Also, we should mention that SCCO has a PEG ratio of 2.49.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-SCCO's industry had an average PEG ratio of 0.45 as of yesterday's close.
+Investors should also note that SCCO has a PEG ratio of 2.41 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+SCCO's industry had an average PEG ratio of 0.47 as of yesterday's close.

 Click to get this free report